-I arrived at Norton House Hotel in the morning to take photos of the preparations of the girls and the boys.
+I arrived for this Norton House Hotel wedding in the morning to take photos of the preparations of the girls and the boys.
 All was calm and serene with the girls, plenty of champagne sipping and a nice and relaxed atmosphere.
-With the boys it was more a scene of organised chaos, with the typical uncertainty of how to tie a cravat, lace up shoes and tighten up the kilt.
+With the boys, it was more a scene of organised chaos, with the typical uncertainty of how to tie a cravat, lace-up shoes and tighten up the kilt.
 A great atmosphere though and really good fun to be there!

 Tiffany looked gorgeous as she walked down the aisle arm in arm with her dad.
 The lovely civil marriage ceremony was a pleasure to photograph due to the layout of the room.
 There was plenty of space for me to discreetly move around the room, capturing lots of candid wedding photos of the occasion.

 The champagne reception followed the wedding ceremony.
 This is a great opportunity to shoot candid photos of guests greeting the newly-weds.
 The weather was still terrible, however, thanks to the glass canopy covering the walkway leading to the Garden Suite, we were able to shoot smaller group photos outdoors.